 Paying more than the minimum will also help you minimize your debt faster.
 Use your tax refunds, bonuses, or any other windfalls towards paying off your debts.

-Start with credit cards with the highest interest rate.
+Start with credit cards with the highest interest rate, as per the debt avalanche method.
 Once you pay that off, move on to the other cards.

 4. Seek Credit Counseling

-If you are not able to manage your debt on your own, seek credit counseling services from an NFCC-approved nonprofit organization.
+If you’re not able to manage your debt on your own, seek credit counseling services from a nonprofit organization.

 5. Consolidate Your Credit Cards